openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 The fixture works as follows:
 * receives from other fixtures contents of the YAML file that is pointed to pytest as the pytest parameter `--expected-metrics-file`
-* checks if the current test is "reallife" training or not,
+* checks if the current test is "reallife" training or not (if the "usecase" parameter of the test is set to the value "reallife"),
 * if it is not reallife then validation is not required -- in this case
   * the fixture returns None,
   * the Validator class receives None as the constructor's parameter instead of a factory,